shkumaraman/shkumaraman.github.io/php-backend/README.md

    ```php
    $use_auth = true;
    ```
-5. Save the file — the login screen is now active!
+5. Save the file — the login screen is now active! ✅

-### File Manager Default Credentials
+### Default File Manager Credentials

 ```
 Username : admin
 Password : admin@123
 ```

-> 💡 You can change the password anytime via the **Settings (⚙️)** icon inside the File Manager.
+> 💡 You can change the password anytime via the **Settings ⚙️** icon inside the File Manager.

 ---

 ## 💻 Web Terminal

-No SSH required!
-Access your server shell directly from the browser at `/terminal`.
+Manage your server directly from the browser — no SSH required!
+Go to `/terminal` and start typing.

 ### 📊 System Monitoring